Tour Description

 Place Description

-Suchitoto is a post-colonial-style town located 1 hour northeast of San Salvador.
-Suchitoto´s highlight is the town itself, it is a place to see how people in the salvadorean countryside live.
+Suchitoto is an authentic-style town located northeast of San Salvador.
+Suchitoto´s highlight is the town itself, it is a place to see how people in the salvadoran countryside live.
 You can visit the Suchitoto market and find sliced fresh fruit for .25 of a dollar, you can also have a meal with less than $2.
 Suchitoto's cobble-stone streets attract foreigners who want to experience the relaxed-simple life of the countryside.
 In Suchitoto we can take a public bus or walk down to its lake Suchitlan or we can do a hike in the Cinquera Rebel Camp Forest, this was a Guerrilla Camp in the 1980's, during the Salvadorean Civil War.
 The Lake Suchitlan is a highlight as well, its a great place for birdwatching.
+The waterfall called Los Tercios is also an attraction, its important to mention there is no water in the waterfall during dry season.

 FAQ